mandyreal/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 1: January 2, 2017

+**Today's Progress**: Started coding the Tribute Page for FCC.

+**Thoughts:** Though the project is really simple, it took me more time to start building it than what I've thought.
+It's great to be able to put the pieces back together again.
+Slowly getting there.

+**Link to work:** [Basic Frontend Proect 1 : Build A Tribute Page] (http://codepen.io/mandyreal/pen/bgbLRa)

 ### Day 0: January 1, 2017

 **Today's Progress**: As prep work, started the GIT challenge in FCC as a referesher on Git to allow me to track my work and progress via Github